Oskiman/c_primer_plus/README.md

 # c_primer_plus

-exercises from the book "C Primer Plus, 4th Edition"
+Exercises from the book "C Primer Plus, 4th Edition".
+All this code is my own.